The impact of the explicit representation of convection on the climate of a tidally locked planet in global stretched-mesh simulations: Discussion

 Our study is the first exoplanet application of LFRic-Atmosphere in a global configuration with explicit convection, allowed for by the stretched mesh.
 Our key finding is that the simulation with explicit convection (\expSE) predicts a climate that is substantially drier (as seen in both specific and relative humidity) and colder (by \SI{\approx 5}{\K}), with about \SI{10}{\percent} more cloud condensate compared to the simulations with fully parameterized convection.
 The main reason for the colder climate is the higher cloud albedo, i.e. stronger reflection of the shortwave radiation by clouds (by \SI{\approx 10}{\watt\per\m\squared}).
 Additionally, there is less water vapor and thus a weaker greenhouse effect.
 The increase in cloud condensate, especially in the low-level cloud liquid, can be partly explained by the fact that the grid resolution on the day side's periphery may be too coarse to fully resolve the shallow convection.
 However, the experiment with reduced parameterization (\expSR) produces a similar cloud structure (between that in the \expSE run and those with fully parameterized convection), supporting this trend.
+Note that the \expSR simulation serves as an intermediate solution between the parameterized and explicit convection because it is designed to activate convection depending not only on the grid cell size but the size of convection relative to it.

-We believe that overall our experiment with explicit convection produces a simulated climate closer to reality because it truly represents the underlying physics of the atmosphere, without relying on parameterizations tuned for Earth.
+We believe that overall our experiment with explicit convection simulates a climate close to ``reality'' because it truly represents the underlying physics of the atmosphere, without relying on parameterizations tuned for Earth.
+The main caveat is the grid coarsening on the day-side periphery where convection becomes under-resolved.
+A possible solution could be to use a base mesh with more grid points and a smaller stretching factor.
 In the absence of observational constraints, these simulations may serve as benchmarks for coarse-resolution GCMs with parameterized convection.
 At the same time, as noted in \citet{Tomassini23_confronting}, cloud parameterizations will likely require tuning for convection-permitting models.
 This may reduce the amount of shortwave radiation reflected by the clouds, resulting in a warmer climate.
 Future work should explore the representation of cloud microphysics and their impact on the climate in stretched-mesh simulations.